BlertonRashiti/Optimization-for-machine-learning-Mini-Project/README.md

 ## Python code (Reproducibility)

-In the tuning_hyperparameters folder, there are several notebook files that were used to perform our grid searches for the optimal configurations for each optimizer.
+In the tuning_hyperparameters folder, there are several notebook files that were used to perform our grid searches for the optimal configuration for each optimizer.
 To reproduce the plots or the results related to this part, you just have to run these notebooks.
 * Tune_hyperparameters_SGD.ipynb : Searching the best hyper-parameters for SGD and SGD with momentum
 * grid_search_sign(um)SGD.ipynb : Searching the best hyper-parameters for SignSGD and Signum
 * notebook_adagrad.ipynb : Searching the best hyper-parameters for Adagrad